index()

 @n

 Create an ordinal-number index for the table sequence; the index is used for numberizing the foreign key.
-Foreign key numberization requires that foreign key values of the fact table correspond to ordinal numbers of the dimension table’s records; the ordinal number key can be omitted when using the index, and ignore parameter n when the option works.
+Foreign key numberization requires that foreign key values of the fact table correspond to sequence numbers of the dimension table’s records; the sequence number key can be omitted when using the index, and ignore parameter n when the option works.
 The option is not fit for a table sequence containing a time key

 Return value: